 What is the best toothpaste for sensitive gums?

-One of our favorite toothpastes for this is Hismile, which has hydroxyapatite to strengthen enamel and Potassium Citrate to combat sensitivity.
-Dr. Brite is another one we recommend.
+One of our favorite toothpastes for this is Hismile, which has hydroxyapatite to strengthen enamel and potassium citrate to combat sensitivity.
 It targets plaque buildup along the gum lines to improve bleeding gums and protect against gum disease.